our digital manufacturing ecosystem

-In our part 2 of our car build documentation, we had just wrapped up the vehicle and were getting in our first practice laps.
+In Part 2 of our Power Racing Series, we wrapped up the vehicle and took our first practice laps.
 In this final post, I’ll cover the the last-minute details of our build, the race outcome, a few challenges + insights we discovered, and the final BOM cost.

 Here’s some footage of the race itself at Maker Faire, in all its wacky glory: